-The same holds true for parts specified from a junkyard.
 No one can be certain how much damage was sustained by a part that has been retrieved from a salvage vehicle that was involved in an accident that was severe enough to consider the vehicle a total loss.
 No vehicle manufacturer will warranty a part installed on a vehicle that has been retrieved from a junkyard.
-Ford, Chrysler, GM, Honda, Toyota, Nissan, Subaru, Mercedes, Porsche, Audi, Volkswagen, Volvo and almost every other vehicle maker has issued statements that state that non-original or salvage parts from a junk yard will void the warranty to that part and any connecting or attaching component or system.
-Given these facts the parts are not equal to new OEM parts, period!
+Ford, Chrysler, GM, Honda, Toyota, Nissan, Subaru, Mercedes, Porsche, Audi, Volkswagen, Volvo, and almost every other vehicle maker have issued statements that state that non-original or salvage parts from a junkyard will void the warranty to that part and any connecting or attaching component or system.
+Given these facts, the parts are not equal to new OEM parts, period!

-Remember that our goal is to return your vehicle to pre-loss conditions.
-We are not asked to re-engineer the vehicle.
-As you can see from our expanded explanation, Insurer and shops differ in the proposed repair process.
+is to return your vehicle to pre-loss conditions.
+We are not asked to reengineer the vehicle.
+As you can see from our expanded explanation, insurer and shops differ in the proposed repair process.
 Our staff is trained and is knowledgeable in handling the process and associated pitfalls so that our mutual goals are addressed.